piplewis/pais/README.md

 Fixed the line endings issues with my version so no need for dos2unix :-)

-The process for me after booting off arch install media ia as follows...
+The process for me after booting off arch install media is as follows...

 loadkeys uk

 mkfs.ext4 /dev/sda2 -- I've already partitioned the drive for uefi.
 Change this to your partition/setup

+rfkill unblock all

-iwctl -- wifi setup - may need rfkill unblock all
+iwctl -- wifi setup

 station wlan0 connect ******